As a local authority, it's our duty to consider everybody when we carry out day to day work and provide services, to

 - eliminate discrimination, harassment, victimisation and any other conduct prohibited by the Act

-- increase equal opportunities for people of all protected characteristics.
-(Protected characteristics are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation)
+- increase equal opportunities for people of all protected characteristics such as age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation

 - foster good relationships between people who share a protected characteristic and people who do not share it.

 As well as our general duty to ensure people are treated equally, the council has two specific tasks it has to carry out:

 - Publish information